ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/index.rst

 2019 Guidelines with multiple pills scenario
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each of the simulated populations/locations, IHME will run a counterfactual scenario in which all initial variables are identical to the BAU Scenario, but in which treatments follow the ESC 2019 Guidelines using individual components (i.e., multiple pills) for individuals meeting guideline criteria.
+For each of the simulated populations/locations, IHME will run a counterfactual scenario in which all initial variables are identical to the BAU Scenario, but in which treatments follow the ESC 2019 Guidelines using individual components (i.e., multiple pills) for simulants meeting guideline criteria.
 The same treatment pathway will be applied to all countries based on ESC 2019 Guidelines.
 The guidelines propose a more proactive treatment than current treatment practices.
 More information about this scenario and associated adherence to multiple pills treatment can be found in the Treamtent Ramp below and is included in the Data Artifact.

 2019 Guidelines with combination single pill
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each of the simulated populations/locations, IHME will run a counterfactual scenario in which all initial variables are identical to '2019 Guidelines with multiple pills scenario', but in which treatments follow the ESC 2019 Guidelines using FDC rather than individual components for individuals meeting guideline criteria.
+For each of the simulated populations/locations, IHME will run a counterfactual scenario in which all initial variables are identical to '2019 Guidelines with multiple pills scenario', but in which treatments follow the ESC 2019 Guidelines using FDC rather than individual components for simulants meeting guideline criteria.
 This scenario would include an assumption about the increased adherence to single pill treatment compared to multiple pills.
 More information about this scenario and the increased adherence to single pill treatment can be found in the Treamtent Ramp below and is included in the Data Artifact.

 Questions of Interest
 +++++++++++++++++++++